polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 * `length_fee`: a per-byte fee that is multiplied by the length, in bytes, of the encoded transaction.
 See [`TransactionByteFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.TransactionByteFee).
 * `weight_fee`: a per-weight-unit fee that is multiplied by the weight of the transaction.
-As mentioned, weight of each dispatch is denoted via the flexible `#[weight]` annotation.
+The weight of each dispatch is denoted via the flexible `#[weight]` annotation.
 Knowing the weight, it must be converted to a deductible `balance` type (typically denoted by a module that implements `Currency`, `srml-balances` in Substrate node).
-For this, each runtime must define a [`WeightToFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) type that makes the conversion. `WeightToFee` must be a struct that implements a [`Convert<Weight, Balance>`](/rustdocs/master/sr_primitives/traits/trait.Convert.html).
+For this, each runtime must define a [`WeightToFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) type that makes the conversion. `WeightToFee` must be a struct that implements [`Convert<Weight, Balance>`](/rustdocs/master/sr_primitives/traits/trait.Convert.html).

 Based on the above, the final fee of a dispatchable is: